 Remember the State must prove the allegations against you.
 In order to protect your rights you must hire an attorney who has extensive experience contesting motions to revoke probation.

 Douglas Atkinson has successfully defended many clients facing motions to revoke their probation.
 When he defends you he will:

-- He will vigorously fight to obtain a bond.
+Vigorously fight to obtain a bond.

 The first battle is to get you out of jail.
 Remember you are not entitled to a bond on a felony motion to revoke probation.
 Mr. Atkinson will vigorously fight to get you a bond.
 If you are on bond you are in a greater position to assist in your defense.